-StreamDiffusionV2: An Open-Source Streaming System for Real-Time Interactive Video Generation
+StreamDiffusionV2: A Streaming System for Dynamic and Interactive Video Generation

 * This work was done when Tianrui Feng visited UC Berkeley, advised by Chenfeng Xu.